 The following discussion applies to excise tax registration requirements for activities relating to fuels only.
 See Form 637 for other persons who must register and for more information about registration.

-Persons that are required to register.
-You are required to be registered if you are any of the following persons.
+Persons that are required to be registered.
+You are required to be registered if you are a: